Full speed and free

 Sleepless in Stockholm

-Since I took a way too long nap together with Abbe earlier this evening I am now paying the price and can’t sleep.
+Since I took a way too long nap together with Abbe earlier this evening, I am now paying the price and can’t sleep.
 This happens about once every fifth year or so, so why not take the opportunity to do something useful.

-Good night reader… where ever you are
+Good night reader… wherever you are.

 Read More